neonbjb/tortoise-tts/README.md

 ## Notice

 Tortoise was built entirely by me using my own hardware.
 My employer was not involved in any facet of Tortoise's development.

+## License

+Tortoise TTS is licensed under the Apache 2.0 license.

 If you use this repo or the ideas therein for your research, please cite it!
 A bibtex entree can be found in the right pane on GitHub.